 |PROJ4_PATH||where to find proj4 ( if non-standard installation )|

-To make sure that a feature is really enabled, you will have to specify with the option ex: -DENABLE_GRIB=ON.
-In that case CMake will fail if the GRIB support can not be enabled.
+To make sure that a feature is really enabled, you will have to specify with the option ex: -DENABLE_NETCDF=ON.
+In that case CMake will fail if the NetCDF support cannot be enabled.

 Testing your build

 The Magics code contains a directory called test in which, in separate sub-directories, tests for the various interfaces of Magics are provided.
-Test programs in Fortran, C, Python and MagML are compiled and run if MAGPLUS_HOME=$PWD make check is invoked from the root directory.
+Test programs in Fortran and C are compiled and run if MAGPLUS_HOME=$PWD make check is invoked from the root directory.
 (Note that the MAGPLUS_HOME needs to be set!)

 The output of the tests should verified before the library is installed.
 This setup does not check if the user setup is correct, but the code in test can be used to do so.
 More examples of source code can be found on the Magics web gallery .